spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 quality: they allow you to redefine the coroutine execution engine.
 This is extremely powerful, and I will demonstrate by giving the following example:

-Lets say we were given the task to write an issue tracker.
+Lets say we were given the task to write the save function for an issue tracker.
 The issue author can specify the issue's title and text, as well as any other issues that are blocking the solution of the newly entered issue.

 Our initial implementation is simple: